microsoft/QuantumKatas/BoundedKnapsack/Hints.md

 //  1) How many total qubits are necessary for the register?
 You may want to revisit Hint #1 for Task 2.2.
 //
 //  2) If you know how to implement the quantum counting algorithm in Q#, feel free to do so.
 Otherwise, you might consider
-//     using the iteration method in the GraphColoring kata, or classicaly calculating the ideal number of iterations.
+//     using the iteration method in the GraphColoring kata, or classically calculating the ideal number of iterations.